Green-Software-Foundation/certification/planning/Badge-Usage-Guidelines.md

 ### Q: Can I say "GSF Certified"?

-**A**: Only with proper context.
-Acceptable: "GSF Certificate of Disclosure (transparency, not accuracy)."
+**A**: Not without the "self-certified" qualifier.
+Acceptable: "Self-certified compliant with ISO/IEC 21031:2024, verified by GSF."
 Not acceptable: "GSF Certified Accurate" or "GSF Certified Green Software."

 ---